ManticoreGamesInc/platform-documentation/src/tutorials/lua_style_guide.md

 `require()` explicitly makes a script execute if it hasn't already, and only executes a given script once.

-If you need multiple instances of the same script dynamically spawned, `require()`doesn't make sense
+If you need multiple instances of the same script dynamically spawned, `require()` should not be used.

 ### Using External Data